decant09/learn-the-lingo-quiz/README.md

 - The home page displays the title of the website clearly.
 - Below this, there is a brief introduction to the website and an invitation to take the quiz.
 - Below the introduction, there is a button labelled "start" that when clicked takes you to the quiz page.
--The button is styled with a box shadow to make it stand out as a button.
+- The button is styled with a box shadow to make it stand out as a button.
 There is a hover effect applied that changes the cursor to a pointer and makes the button pop up a fraction.
 This gives the appearance of it moving in a 3D direction out of the screen.
 - There is a dark mode toggle icon to allow the user to change between the default light mode to dark mode.
 This is displayed on each of the pages of the website.